-Snow swirled by the window and an empty fireplace taunted my blue fingers as I sat in the parlour of Lednice Castle, in the Czech Republic, listening to the tap, tap, tap of inspiration seeping from my soul into my brain.
+Snow swirled by the window and an empty fireplace taunted my blue fingers.
+I sat in the parlour of Lednice Castle, in the Czech Republic, listening to the tap, tap, tap of inspiration seeping from my soul into my brain.

 My first novel was coming.
 Although a published travel writer, I hadn’t ventured into serious novel writing before.
-A lucky break – meaning a boyfriend with a job on a movie set, filmed on location at Lednice Castle – led to my imagination being plunged into a ready-made atmosphere, just waiting to be peopled with quirky characters and magical adventures.
+A lucky break – meaning a boyfriend with a job on a movie set – allowed my imagination to plunge into a ready-made scene, just waiting to be peopled with quirky characters and magical adventures.

-We moved on from Lednice to Prague and perhaps 20 percent of the first draft of ‘The Gypsy Trail’ was written there, with ever-changing backdrops of cosy, underground cafes, freezing hotel rooms and lively pubs – armed with extremely cheap, always excellent, wine and a side of fried camembert… of course.
+We moved on from Lednice to Prague and perhaps 20 percent of the first draft of ‘The Gypsy Trail’ was written there, with ever-changing backdrops of cosy, underground cafes, freezing hotel rooms and lively pubs.
+I was often armed with extremely cheap, always excellent, wine and a side of fried camembert… of course.

-As an Australian, simply being in Europe with snow, cobblestones and ancient buildings spewing history is exotic enough.
-Add to the scene a black beret, long black jacket and a tattered notebook with actual WORDS in it, and I was living in a very real version of a long-held ‘writerly’ fantasy.
+As an Australian, simply being in Europe with snow, cobblestones and ancient buildings steeped in history is exotic enough.
+Add to the scene a black beret, long black jacket and a tattered notebook with actual WORDS in it, and I was living in a very real version of a long-held fantasy.

-Unfortunately, as can happen, upon returning to sunny Australia, Claudia’s voice screeched to a halt as I once again submersed in life as a choreographer in a full time job, writing blogs for websites and hanging out at the beach.
+Unfortunately, upon returning to sunny Australia, Claudia’s voice screeched to a halt as I once again immersed in life as a choreographer in a full-time job, writing blogs for websites and hanging out at the beach.
 Somehow, Claudia just didn’t seem to ‘fit’ anymore, despite regular, urgent nudges of inspiration at 3:00 in the morning.

-Surviving a couple of years of editing, killing my ‘darlings’ (until next time) and finding a fantastic publisher are all things I achieved throughout the process, but, primarily, for me in writing, nothing beats that first tap of inspiration, that first glimpse of characters as they descend on your imagination and the feeling of diving in to a new world, fingers first.
+Surviving a couple of years of editing, killing my ‘darlings’ and finding a fantastic publisher are all things I achieved throughout the process.
+However, primarily, for me in writing, nothing beats that first tap of inspiration, that first glimpse of characters conjured from the imagination and the feeling of diving into a new world, fingers first.

 ‘The Gypsy Trail’ launched December 2015: Lodestone Books.